liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 ---

-![note](../../images/tip-pen-paper.png) **Note:** Make sure Maven is installed and that it's executable is in your path environment variable.
+![note](../../images/tip-pen-paper.png) **Note:** Make sure Maven is installed and that it's executable is in your `$PATH` environment variable.

 ---